0x0f0f0f/680.studio/src/content/courses/webdev.md

 This course will take you from zero to building full-scale, professional web applications using the latest industry standards in both frontend and backend development.
 On the frontend you'll master fundamental tools and frameworks like **TypeScript**, **React**, **Tailwind CSS, and Shadcn UI**, all while using **Visual Studio Code**, the go-to editor for modern developers.
 You'll learn to build stunning, responsive interfaces with confidence.

-For the backend, the course covers **Backend as a Service (BaaS)** platforms like **Firebase and Pocketbase**, alongside working with mainstream databases such as **MongoDB or PostgreSQL**.
-You will learn how develop faster, without getting bogged down by infrastructure management.
+For the backend, the course covers all you need to know about **Docker**, and mostly **Backend as a Service (BaaS)** platforms like **Firebase and Pocketbase**, alongside working with mainstream databases such as **MongoDB or PostgreSQL**.
+You will learn how develop faster, without getting slowed down by infrastructure management.

 You'll also get hands-on with